Gecko05/gecko05.github.io/_posts/2022-10-22-first-emulator-part1.md

 blue_register SR;        // Console Switch Register - To input data manually blue_register Z;         // Z register - Auxiliary register for calculations
 ```
-I went a bit too fancy with the typedef instead of using plain uint16_t, but that's totally.
+I went a bit too fancy with the typedef instead of using plain uint16_t, but that's totally optional.
 I just thought it would be more readable that way.

 Inside *process_tick* we'll code the logic for executing the common steps for FETCH cycles.
 So we also need to define the states and a variable to hold the current state.